Lecrapouille/gdcef/addons/gdcef/doc/README.md

 - A [2D demo](../demos/2D/) and [3D demos](../demos/3D/).
-- A python-3 [build script](../build.py) that will git clone the Godot-cpp binding, the CEF tarball, compile CEF, compile the primary and secondary CEF process, create the CEF artifacts.
+- A python-3 [build script](../build.py) that will git clone the Godot-cpp binding, the CEF tarball, compile CEF, compile the primary and secondary CEF process, and create the CEF artifacts.
 - Documentation.

 *Note:* We are using C++17, but we are not using fancy C++ features, we just to